bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/building-trustless-bridges.md

 But in the case of a hash rate escrow, they can pick any hash rate escrow and say, I want all those coins and just take those coins.
 So you're right about the freezing in a way, but the stealing, it is a different trust model.
 We'll hold other questions to the end because I've got to blaze through this in like 20 minutes.
-So Hashrate escrow also I think sits in this upper left quadrant, although we're getting closer to the can't freeze, can't steal quadrant.
+So Hash rate escrow also I think sits in this upper left quadrant, although we're getting closer to the can't freeze, can't steal quadrant.
 There are collateralized custodians.
 In this case, you have either a single custodian or a federation of custodians and they've got some kind of collateral.
 And this collateral is usually held on another blockchain like Ethereum or some alt chain.